Agricultural Application

 7. Hunting or leasing for hunting, in and of itself, is not regarded as an agricultural operation.

 8. Provide a copy of receipts related to agricultural operations.
+For example:

 • Schedule “T”, for Timber.